A Message From Mayor Chris Riley

 REGULAR AGENDA

-Our next city council meeting is scheduled for Tuesday, August 19, 2025 beginning at 6:00 pm at city hall.
-The Crime Control and Prevention District Board of Directors meeting will be held and FY 26 Budget adopted at this meeting.
+Our next city council meeting is scheduled for Tuesday, September 16, 2025 beginning at 6:00 pm at city hall, due to an executive session.

-TUESDAY, OCTOBER 7TH – ANNUAL NATIONAL NIGHT OUT – Please mark your calendars to have a simple gathering on your street for an hour or two (6-8 pm).
+Tuesday, October 7TH – ANNUAL NATIONAL NIGHT OUT – Please mark your calendars to have a simple gathering on your street for an hour or two (6-8 pm).
 This is a great way to meet your neighbors, your council members, city manager, police and fire department chiefs and staff.
+The Council meeting for that night has been cancelled.
+Please register your gathering at www.leonvalleytexas.gov.

 The Council and I are here to serve you.
 Please do not hesitate to contact us if we can help in any way.